rv64m/dotfiles/README.md

 #### Buffers

 In the Vim world, a Buffer represents a file that has been loaded into memory.
-It's very similar to a Tab in VSCode.
+It\'s very similar to a Tab in VSCode.
 When you see a tab in VSCode, it means that a file has been loaded into memory.

 InsisVim uses the [bufferline.nvim](https://github.com/akinsho/bufferline.nvim) plugin to simulate this behavior, and it simplifies the configuration, making it very easy to customize keybindings.